 Proving an accused’s involvement in a criminal organization is not always an easy undertaking for Prosecutors.
 Gang membership adherences are continuously changing and secretive.
 Further, what constitutes a gang or criminal organization can be difficult to define.
-However, when memberships are proven, or the criminal organizations are clearly defined, a successful prosecution will increase sentences.
+However, when memberships are proven, or organizations are clearly defined, a successful prosecution will increase sentences.

 In this article, Toronto criminal defence lawyers explain how prosecutors prove criminal organization offences.

 Factors Used to Determine Participation or Contribution to Organized Crime Activity